Have you heard of a gratitude jar?

 There are times in life when we feel overwhelmed and like the world is against us.
 It’s hard to stay positive and grateful when things don’t work out as planned, but it doesn’t have to be that way!

-These gratitude jar printables will help you get started!
+These gratitude jar ideas will help you get started!

 This post may contain affiliate links, please see our full disclosure for more information.